zhaobaoping/test/BUMO_NODEJS_SDK_Guide.rst

-The developer can maintain the nonce value of each account, and automatically increments by 1 for the nounce value after submitting a transaction, so that multiple transactions can be sent in a short time;
+The developer can maintain the nonce value of each account, and automatically increments it by 1 after submitting a transaction, so that multiple transactions can be sent in a short time;
-otherwise, the nonce value of the account must be added 1 after the execution of the previous transaction is completed.
-The specific interface call is as follows:
+otherwise, the nonce value of the account must be incremented by 1 after the execution of the previous transaction is completed.
+The interface call is as follows:

 ::